ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: Exports with CFF Explorer](Images/3-2-1.png)

-Looking at the **Lab03-02.dll** I see that the export functions are **Install, installA, UninstalService, uninstallA, and ServiceMain**.
+Looking at the **Lab03-02.dll** I see that the export functions are **Install, installA, UninstallService, uninstallA, and ServiceMain**.
 So I would need to run a CMDline console and call *rundll32.exe* and then call the exported DLL function.
 I'm going to run this CMD console as Admin just in case.
 I'll have Procmon open and filtering on **ProcessName = rundll32.exe** just in case (it's noisy but a 30 second capture will suffice).

 ![3-2: Windows CMD to Execute the DLL](Images/3-2-2.png)